jairoeli/Habit/README.md

 # Habit iOS App
 ![Swift](https://img.shields.io/badge/Swift-4.0-orange.svg)

 An iOS app that keeps things simple.
 Add the habit you want to count, and check-in every time you do it.
-Coming to the App Store in January 2018.

 ![habitapp](https://user-images.githubusercontent.com/16951799/31412948-b6692844-addc-11e7-898b-b7431cefdfca.png)